List of Most Frequently Asked Team lead and Leadership Interview Questions And Answers with Examples:

-Ans) As a leader I prefer group discussions because in a group we will be able to know the individual skills and hidden qualities of the team-mates.
+Answer: As a leader, I prefer group discussions because in a group we will be able to know the individual skills and hidden qualities of the team-mates.
 This can help everyone to improve their interpersonal skills.
 And as a whole, it will lead to the success of the team.

-Q #10) Explain your strength and weakness as a leader?
+Q #10) Explain your strengths and weakness as a leader?

 Q #11) What is over supervision in your view as a leader?
 How will it affect an employee?

-Ans) Over Supervision is nothing but when a person is given with more direction than what he needs.
-When an employee is under such situation, they get frustrated and angry.
+Answer: Over supervision is nothing but when a person is given more direction than what he needs.
+When an employee is under such a situation, they get frustrated and angry.